botiqueme/dev-docs/endpoint-design-guidelines/property.alfredhospitality.ai/3 - duplicate_property.md

 ### **Endpoint: `/duplicate_property`**

 ## **Purpose**
-This endpoint allows authenticated users to **duplicate an existing property** within their tenant.
+This endpoint allows authenticated users to **duplicate an existing property**.
 - **The duplicate retains the same placeholders and values as the original.**
 - **The chatbot instance for the duplicated property is created only after payment.**
 - **The property name is automatically appended with `_copy` to avoid name conflicts.**